wp-plugins/wp-jump-menu/readme.txt

 1. The Jump Menu - Just a drop down, but one POWERFUL drop down!

+2. The Options Page - Here you can edit the drop-down list of custom post types (as well as built in post types) and their order, change the colors of the WP Jump Menu, and specify a few other options!

 == Changelog ==

 = 2.2.2 =